hnyls2002/Crazy-5O-thurRsday-v-mE/doc/issues.md

 But for safety, in this project :
 - When using extern symbols : `extern "C"`
 - ~~When making rust symbols used externally : `#[no_mangle]` + `extern "C"`~~ It seems that `#[no_mangle]` is enough...

+#### TLB and cache coherence
+- `sfence.vma` twice before and after *address space switch*
+- Cache conflicts will not happed as cache uses VIPT.